Lineker's 'controversial' FA Cup suggestion as he praises Man Utd teenager | Goal.com

 Lineker's 'controversial' FA Cup suggestion as he praises Man Utd teenager

-Former England international Gary Lineker has called on the FA Cup to abandon replays in an attempt to give smaller sides a greater chance of progression while also easing fixture congestion.
+Former England international Gary Lineker has called on the FA Cup to abandon replays in an attempt to give smaller sides a greater chance of progression while also ease fixture congestion.

 That injury and the lacklustre nature of both games between the two sides left Lineker to suggest the FA Cup should consider a major change.